mosip/mimoto/api-test/README.md

 3. google.refresh.token

 Update the below **config maps** if required
-1. testCasesToExecute=TC_Mimoto_GetAllIssuers_01 (Pass the unique Identifier for which testcase has to be ran)
+1. testCasesToExecute=TC_Mimoto_GetAllIssuers_01 (Pass the unique Identifier of the testcase that has to be ran)

 ---